joeacarstairs/personal-website/website/src/content/blog/2025/12/11/persecution.md

 Finally, established churches are vulnerable to the perverse incentive structures of the state, and must be disestablished.
-The Church of England should not have seats in the Lords, should not crown British monarchs and should not be exempt from taxation.
+The Church of England should not have seats in the Lords and should not crown British monarchs.

 I believe in one holy, catholic and apostolic church -- but I do not believe in one opinion or one authority.
 My realistic ideal of church unity now involves a